cakephp/bakery.cakephp.org/2020/05/31/cakephp_410RC1_released.rst

 How you Can Help
 ----------------

-You can help by trying out the beta in your application.
+You can help by trying out the RC in your application.
 Please open issues for any new test failures or regressions the new version creates in your application.